nmshahir/sun_and_shadow_lorebook/src/3-Timeline.md

 | -3700 | Fist of the Kyver (Dwarves) come out of hiding | |

 ## Classical Pre-Kaldrinic History
-_Please note: our scribes continue to research this era_
+_Please note: our scribes continue to research this era.
+Details may be added, updated, or changed._
 | Year  | Event | Picture |
 |------:|:------|:--------|
 | -912 | The High Orcish Necromancer-kings L'ratomi and Z'ratomi begin The Inquistion of the Horns, triggering the great Northward migration of the Unhorned along the Western rim of the Gold Desert | |